nathancunn/nathancunn.github.io/_posts/2018-11-09-foldable-phones.md

 suitable ratio such that the added bezels are minimised?

-Below I've looked at how much of the phone front real estate we'd have to devote to a bezel if both screens are to share an aspect ratio, assuming the tablet side is always bezel-free:
+Below I've looked at how much of the phone front real estate we'd have to devote to a bezel if both screens are to share an aspect ratio, assuming the tablet side is always bezel-free, and the phone width is exactly half the tablet width:

 <center>
 <img src="../figure/source/folding_phones/ratios.svg" style="width:100%" />